autoplot/documentation/javadoc/org/das2/dataset/TableDataSetBuilder.md

+# org.das2.dataset.TableDataSetBuilder

-# org.das2.dataset.TableDataSetBuilderHandles 1-N planes of table data.
+Handles 1-N planes of table data.

  Update Note:  Historically by default there was an un-named plane, that was always
                present in the builder.
-I removed that so that all planes could have a name, it probably breaks lots of stuff so extensive tests are needed before this change is committed. -cwp 2014-09-22 TableDataSetBuilder( Units xUnits, Units yUnits, Units zUnits ) Creates a new instance of TableDataSetBuilder with a default plane A single plane with the empty string as it's name is defined.
+I removed that so that all planes could have a name, it probably breaks lots of stuff so extensive tests are needed before this change is committed. -cwp 2014-09-22

+# TableDataSetBuilder( Units xUnits, Units yUnits, Units zUnits )
+Creates a new instance of TableDataSetBuilder with a default plane A single plane with the empty string as it's name is defined.

-TableDataSetBuilder( Units xUnits, Units yUnits, Units zUnits, String name ) Creates a new instance of TableDataSetBuilder with a named default plane
+# TableDataSetBuilder( Units xUnits, Units yUnits, Units zUnits, String name )
+Creates a new instance of TableDataSetBuilder with a named default plane

 ***